Tina-otoge/blog/_posts/2018-07-26-why-C-is-good-for-beginners.markdown

 character, draw me a fucking christmas tree on the terminal.
 Using *printf(2)*?
 No way.
 You will have to rewrite it later anyway.

-What i've learned by doing that?
+What I've learned by doing that?
 I know how my tools works.
 I know how Linux works.
-I know how computers and programs *really* works.
-Memory don't just appears.
+I know how computers and programs *really* work.
+Memory doesn't just appear.
 You have to request it, but it's *heap memory*.
 It means I know the difference between `cat file | someprogram` and `someprogam < file` (If you don't understand, it's standard linux thing)